refinedev/refine/documentation/blog/2021-10-4-feedback-admin-panel.md

 ```
 ?
 Select your project type:
-❯ refine
+❯ refine-react

 ?
 What will be the name of your app:
-refine-strapi-web
+> refine-strapi-web

 ?
 Package manager:
 ❯ Npm

 ?
-Do you want to customize the theme?:
+Do you want to use a UI Framework?:
-❯ No (Ant Design default theme)
+❯ Ant Design

 ?
-Data Provider :
+Do you want a customized theme?:
-❯ Strapi
+❯ Default theme

 ?
+Router Provider:
+❯ React Router v6

+?
+Data Provider:
+❯ Strapi v3

-Do you want to customize layout?
+?
+Do you want a customized layout?
-❯ Yes, I want
+❯ Yes

 ? i18n - Internationalization:
 ❯ No